 - Phase 3 : choosing the right market research methods

 Phase 4 focuses on using secondary sources to get a better understanding of the market dynamics.
+We have given in a previous feature article a list (non-exhaustive of course) of these sources.
 To this aim we’ll introduce you to 2 types of analysis: the PESTEL analysis and the competition analysis.

 The PESTEL analysis